 - Preheat oven to 400˚F.

 - Prepare the mushrooms by gently popping off the stems.
 Then, using a spoon, remove the brown gills from inside the cap.
-Wash the mushroom caps and pat dry with paper towels.
+Clean the mushroom caps with a moist paper towel and then pat them dry with paper towels.
 Set aside.

 - Brush the garlic butter mixture all over the mushrooms.

 - Transfer mushrooms to a rimmed baking sheet and bake for 8 to 10 minutes, or until softened.